-Financial Instruments are defined as any contract that gives rise to a financial asset of one body and a financial liability of another.
+Financial Instruments are defined as any contract that gives rise to a financial asset of one body and a financial liability or equity instrument of another.
 Many assets and liabilities are collectively financial instruments even where separately identified on the balance sheet.